Bodmer/TFT_eSPI/README.md

 Antialiased fonts can also be drawn over a gradient background with a callback to fetch the background colour of each pixel.
 This pixel colour can be set by the gradient algorithm or by reading back the TFT screen memory (if reading the display is supported).

-# ESP32 with 8 bit Mcufriend UNO shields
+# 8 bit parallel support

+The common 8 bit "Mcufriend" shields are supported for the STM Nucleo 64/144 boards and ESP32 UNO style board.
+The STM32 "Blue/Black Pill" boards can also be used with 8 bit parallel displays.

 The ESP32 board I have been using for testing has the following pinout: